mellinoe/ShaderGen/README.md

 * C# niceties like inheritance, composition, partial declarations, etc. can be leveraged for easier shader writing (speculative).

 ## Example Shader

+**NOTE: The examples below are a bit out of date with regards to the current output of the library.
+This is still a decent approximation of what the output looks like, though.**

 Here is an example vertex and fragment shader, written in C# with ShaderGen: